bootrino/rsyncchown/README.md

 Instead, --chown=root:appusergroup:/opt/authserver is not put on the rsync command line and instead is used to run a recursive chown command on the target directory via ssh, AFTER the rsync command has run.

-No dount there is better ways to do this but rsyncchown is written for my specific requirements and gets the job done that I need - don't trust it from any perspective including security or its behaviour - use at your own risk.
+No doubt there is better ways to do this but rsyncchown is written for my specific requirements and gets the job done that I need - don't trust it from any perspective including security or its behaviour - use at your own risk.

 Here is how you would use it in Jetbrains IDEs: